-In this post, we’ll compare two popular project management softwares in the industry: JIRA and Trello.
+In this post, we'll compare two popular project management apps in the industry: JIRA and Trello.

 In the process of writing this article Atlassian (which owns JIRA) acquired Trello.
-Atlassian will be keeping the two project management softwares separate for the foreseeable future, so the question of JIRA vs. Trello is still very relevant for people who are searching for a project management tool that will solve their needs.
+Atlassian will be keeping the two separate for the foreseeable future, so the question of JIRA vs. Trello is still very relevant for people who are searching for a PM tool that will solve their needs.

-To make sure we give you an unbiased review, we used both JIRA and Trello extensively at Zepel, used all their features, started paying for them like a regular customer, and finally have a firm grip of both the pros and cons.
+To make sure we give you an unbiased review, we used both JIRA and Trello extensively at Zepel, started paying for them like a regular customer, and finally have a firm grip of both the pros and cons.

 And more importantly, we know the differences between the two and when you should choose one over the other.